History of Garth Brooks in Timeline

 2015: Benefit Concert in Barretos, Brazil

-In 2015, Garth Brooks performed a sold-out concert in Barretos, Brazil to benefit the Hospital de Câncer de Barretos.
+In 2015, during a break from his world tour, Garth Brooks performed a sold-out concert in Barretos, Brazil to benefit the Hospital de Câncer de Barretos.

 June 13, 2016: Death of Mike Chapman

-On June 13, 2016, Mike Chapman, the bass guitar player in Garth Brooks's studio band, known as the "G-Men", passed away.
+On June 13, 2016, Mike Chapman, the bass guitar player for Garth Brooks' studio band, known as the "G-Men", passed away.

 September 2016: Seven Career Diamond Award Albums

-In September 2016, Garth Brooks became the first and only artist in music history to achieve seven career Diamond Award albums, according to the RIAA.
+In September 2016, Garth Brooks became the first and only artist in music history to achieve seven career Diamond Award albums, according to the RIAA, surpassing the previous record tied with The Beatles.

-2016: Induction into the Musicians Hall of Fame and Museum
+2016: Induction into Musicians Hall of Fame and Museum

 In 2016, Garth Brooks and his studio musicians, The G-Men, were inducted into the Musicians Hall of Fame and Museum.